Dangers to Children: What Is an Attractive Nuisance?

 - Storing pool chemicals safely

 Read and follow your state and local laws.
-If they are confusing or hard to understand, call up an attorney or insurance agent.
+If they are confusing or hard to understand, you might consider consulting an attorney.
 Your insurance agent will usually have a list of potential items that may be attractive nuisances on your property and have advice for protecting yourself.

 There are inevitably a host of local regulations that govern almost any potential attractive nuisance (such as pools).
 Showing a court that you were abiding by the local law can be decisive in most cases.